andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 ## Further Reading <a name="further-reading"></a>

 * Check out my [Child Process article](child-processes.md#fork) (`fork` section), it contains examples of how long computations can block the event loop and how to cope with this with forking (`fork`) a child process instead of async. code.
-In Node.js we rarely do this (we usually just use JS async features like Promises and `async`/`await`), but there is always this another approach.
-It is one of three possible approaches to handling simultaneous connections, explained in [Overview of Forks, Threads, and Asynchronous I/O](https://www.remwebdevelopment.com/blog/overview-of-forks-threads-and-asynchronous-io-133.html) article.
+In Node.js we rarely do this.
+Instead, we usually use JS async features like Promises and `async`/`await`). `fork` is one of the three possible approaches to handling simultaneous connections, explained in [Overview of Forks, Threads, and Asynchronous I/O](https://www.remwebdevelopment.com/blog/overview-of-forks-threads-and-asynchronous-io-133.html) article.
 * [An Intro to Node.js That You May Have Missed](https://itnext.io/an-intro-to-node-js-that-you-may-have-missed-b175ef4277f7)